Accelerated calibration of semi-analytic galaxy formation models: The results of our calibrated model

 Our calibrated model does not fully reconcile the low-$z$ and high-$z$ SHMRs with the low-$z$ galaxy size distribution.
 Nevertheless, it represents a substantial improvement over the default \galacticus configuration and over previous \galacticus calibrations developed for large–scale structure mock catalogues \citep{2018MNRAS.474.5206K, 2019MNRAS.490.3667Z}, particularly in reproducing the low-$z$ stellar mass function.
 We make the details of this calibration publicly available,\footnote{\href{https://doi.org/10.5281/zenodo.16952803}{doi.org/10.5281/zenodo.16952803}} including our model choices, parameter values, and the specific \galacticus version used, with the expectation that future refinements will further improve agreement with observational constraints.

 For applications to mock large–scale structure analyses, the two primary cosmological probes are galaxy clustering and gravitational lensing.
 Gravitational lensing sensitivity depends critically on galaxy brightness and size, which affect shape–measurement accuracy.
 Clustering measurements require accurate galaxy redshifts; at higher redshifts -- such as those targeted by DESI, Euclid, and Roman -- these are typically obtained via emission–line detection, making realistic emission–line luminosities essential for robust mock catalogues.
 With these considerations in mind, we present three key comparisons between the galaxy population produced by our model and observations: (i) the stellar mass function, (ii) the stellar mass–size relation, and (iii) the H$\alpha$ emission–line luminosity function.
+In addition, we examine the relationship between stellar mass and star formation rate in order to interpret the origin of discrepancies between the simulated and observed emission--line luminosity functions.